Pylons/deform/docs/basics.rst

 any sort of paging or batching to make our way through the list; we can display it all on one form page.

-The name that Deform has a structure like the above is an :term:`appstruct`.
+Deform designates a structure akin to the example above as an :term:`appstruct`.
 The term "appstruct" is shorthand for "application structure", because it's the kind of high-level structure that an application usually cares about: the data present in an appstruct is